barjin/pw-web/analysis/userroles.md

 ##### ❗ Important
 - ✔️ during the recording phase, the solution shall record the actions in a "block-coding" manner ("click", "open URL" etc.) to allow for simple and user-friendly code manipulation.
-- 🟡 during the playback phase, the solution shall allow user to stop the playback, edit its parts and save this edited recording (or save this as a new file)
+- ✔️ during the playback phase, the solution shall allow user to stop the playback, edit its parts and save this edited recording (or save this as a new file)

 ##### ❕ Nice to have
-- 🟡 the solution shall allow user to replay the code in step-by-step fashion (according to the "code blocks" from the previous point)
+- ✔️ the solution shall allow user to replay the code in step-by-step fashion (according to the "code blocks" from the previous point)
+    - The playback must be started with the "Step-by-Step" button, otherwise the "Next Step" functionality is disabled.